chiff-app/chiff-cli/README.md

 Package is available on PyPi.
 The easiest way is to use [pipx](https://github.com/pypa/pipx): `pipx install chiff`.
 This should install `chiff` and `chiffd` to your shell.

+## Installation from source

+After cloning the project, you can build it using [poetry](https://python-poetry.org).
+Run `poetry build` to build the source package and wheel binary.
+Install the script with `pipx install ./`.This should install `chiff` and `chiffd` to your shell.

+## Set-up

 To set up the ssh-agent, you can run `chiff init`.
 This sets up `chiffd` as a background script and adds the following to your `~/.ssh/config`:

 ```